gesturelabs/a3cp/docs/DEPLOYMENT.md

  FUTURE IMPROVEMENTS
 ====================================================================

-- Add rollback automation
+- Rollback is currently manual.
+A rollback script is planned but not required for MVP.
 - Add Slack/email failure alerts
-- Enable staging branch deployment
 - Add versioned release tags

 ====================================================================